jdylik/Graphic-tool-to-annotate-images/README.md

 - frontend:

-  a) HTML
+  a) HTML,

-  b) CSS
+  b) CSS,

-  c) JavaScript in form of its framework - Vue.js
+  c) JavaScript in form of its framework - Vue.js.

 - backend:

-  a) Python in form of its framework - Flask
+  a) Python in form of its framework - Flask,

-  b) MySQL database
+  b) MySQL database.

 The team worked in given squad: